 If you have checkpoints during the onboarding process with your new employees, it lets you see what training has been done and whether the employee has grasped the concepts.
-By having an outline and periodic check-ins, you’ll reduce anxiety and neediness from an employee who requires more hands-on management.
+By having an outline and periodic check-ins, you’ll reduce anxiety from a potentially needy employee who requires more hands-on management.

 5. Schedule one-on-one meetings